-On a daycation last year I found this old tool in a museum and it just reminded me of the letter P. I’m not sure what sort of tool it is or what it was used for.
+On one of our daycations I found this old tool in a museum and it just reminded me of the letter P. I’m not sure what sort of tool it is or what it was used for.

 I’m continuing to add to my personal alphabet with P.

 P – patient, photographer, parent

 This is the 25th round for this very popular link up.
 Be sure to check out what others have found for the letter of the week.